themohitnair/sfnx-terminal/README.md

 4. **Deleting Passwords**: The `sfnx delpass` command removes the password entry corresponding to the service and username, provided the correct master password is entered.

 5. **Updating Passwords**: The `sfnx modpass` command updates the password entry corresponding to the service and username, provided the correct master password is entered.

+6. **Viewing added entries**: For convenience, the `sfnx services` command shows all the services and list of usernames for each service (not the passwords), so that the user can view the passwords that they entered and proceed with other entries without being confused about the ones already added.

 ## Repository